nbogojevic/piHomeEasy/README.md

                       on  to turn on
                       off to turn off

+To control devices, as tool accesses hardware, it needs to be run as root.

 ### Associating the devices

 Each device has to be associated with Raspberry PI.
-Start your device in pairing mode and use tool to send on command (for example `piHomeEasy 0 31415 1 on`).
+Start your device in pairing mode and use tool to send on command (for example `sudo piHomeEasy 0 31415 1 on`).
 Your device will be paired with emitter and receiver ids that you used (31415 and 1 in our example).

 Note the ids you used, as you will need them to control or unpair the device.
 To unpair the device, follow the instructions for device.
 Usually you need to start device in pairing mode and send off command.
-Use same ids that you used when pairing (in the above example, it would be `piHomeEasy 0 31415 1 off`).
+Use same ids that you used when pairing (in the above example, it would be `sudo piHomeEasy 0 31415 1 off`).

 ### Control devices

 Device is controlled using ids that have been used to pair the device.

-To switch on use:
+To switch the device **on** use:

-    piHomeEasy 0 31415 1 on
+    $ sudo piHomeEasy 0 31415 1 on

-To switch off use:
+To switch the device **off** use:

-    piHomeEasy 0 31415 1 off
+    $ sudo piHomeEasy 0 31415 1 off

 If you associated several devices with same emitter id, you can control all of them by passing -1 instead of receiver ids.
 This is called group command.

-To switch on all devices in group, use:
+To switch **on** all devices in group, use:

-    piHomeEasy 0 31415 -1 on
+    $ sudo piHomeEasy 0 31415 -1 on

-To switch off all devices in group, use:
+To switch **off** all devices in group, use:

-    piHomeEasy 0 31415 -1 off
+    $ sudo piHomeEasy 0 31415 -1 off

 When switched on or off as group, devices can still be be controlled individually.
 Group command is equivalent of broadcast.